The Only Way to Prevent Opioid Abuse

 Integrative care can modernize pain management

-The opioid crisis has made pain management an all hands on deck situation.
-We need to empower a range of healthcare providers to work at the top of their license, serving the public in a way that reflects the full scope of their education and training.
+The opioid crisis has made pain management an all hands-on deck situation.
+Therefore, we need to empower a range of healthcare providers to work at the top of their license.
+They need to serve the public in a way that reflects the full scope of their education and training.

-Arbitrary visit limits and restrictions on which providers can provide certain services has nothing to do with good patient care—and should have no place in healthcare policy.
+Arbitrary visit limits and restrictions on which providers can provide certain services has nothing to do with good patient care.
+To clarify, it should have no place in healthcare policy.

 Integrative care has a context around it that lends itself naturally to health and healing.
 The hands-on, high-touch care delivered by chiropractors, acupuncturists, and massage therapists creates connection and a sense of community with patients.
 Also, their longer visit times and informal surroundings create the space needed to deepen patient-provider relationships.

 All these factors contribute to the high patient satisfaction realized by many CIH practices.
-Everyone, especially those in the vulnerable state of pain, deserves to experience these qualities that put the healing back into healthcare.
+Most importantly, everyone, especially those in the vulnerable state of pain, deserves to experience these qualities that put the healing back into healthcare.

 Change the system to change the crisis

-There are a number of barriers within the healthcare system that prevent pain patients from gaining access to evidence-based, patient-centered treatment.
+There are a number of barriers within the healthcare system.
+Many prevent pain patients from gaining access to evidence-based, patient-centered treatment.
 They include: